juanfrans/e-designations/README.md

 # E-Designations Project

-In collaboration with Urban Omnibus and Melissa Checker at CUNY.
+In collaboration with Urban Omnibus and Melissa Checker at CUNY Graduate School.